ciarangapu/leaderboard/README.md

 ### Usage

-To run the project, start the html file on live server
+To run the project, run npm run build and npm run dev

 ### Run tests